Skip to main content

 </div>

-Receive the props with $props() and use them directly in the template — no REST API required.
+Just receive props with $props() and use them in the template.
+No REST API definition needed.

-The <Link> component from @inertiajs/svelte performs page transitions over XHR, avoiding full browser reloads.
+The <Link> component from @inertiajs/svelte routes page transitions via XHR, avoiding a full browser reload.

 <script lang="ts">